ftp_server 2.3.1 copy "ftp_server: ^2.3.1" to clipboard

 5.1 Quick Comparison #

-Root meaning Virtual root (not a real folder) The folder you chose as the root
+Root meaning Virtual (not a real folder) The actual folder

-Best for Sharing several separate folders Sharing one folder and its content
+Best for Sharing several separate folders Sharing one folder tree

 5.2 Virtual (Multiple Directories) #